 3. Add Strength-Building Exercises

-If you’re already out for a long walk, why not amp up your calorie burn and beat boredom by adding some strength exercises into the mix?
-Simply doing lunges, high knees or butt kicks as you walk can add an extra level of difficulty to your workout — all while targeting more of your core muscles.
+If you're already out for a long walk, why not amp up your calorie burn and beat boredom by adding some strength exercises into the mix?
+Simply doing lunges, high knees or butt kick exercises as you walk can add an extra level of difficulty to your workout — all while targeting more of your core muscles.